 A new report emerged last week to put a finer point on what was already part of the motivating force for the Occupy protest movement.
 The nonprofits Citizens for Tax Justice and the Institute on Taxation and Economic Policy found that 30 of 280 corporations studied paid no federal taxes between 2008 and 2010.
 Several, courtesy of tax breaks, ended up with what amounts to negative tax rates.
 Under the federal tax code, corporations are supposed to pay 35 percent of their profits in taxes, but the study found that only 71 of the corporations paid taxes in roughly that proportion while approximately the same number paid less than 10 percent.

 It has been known for some time that General Electric collected tax rebates even without paying taxes last year, but the study puts a number on it -- a remarkable minus 45 percent negative tax rate over three years.
-The giant corporation's undeniably gifted tax attorneys found a variety of loopholes to squirm through to avoid paying federal taxes, loopholes that don't apply to or can't be located by the average small business or working person.

 A spokesman for Verizon, which paid a negative 3 percent rate from 2008 to 2010 according to the study, told The Washington Post that "Verizon fully complies with all tax laws and pays its fair share of taxes."
 Plainly, a minus tax rate is not a fair share of taxes.
 It's no share.
 And no one is accusing Verizon of cheating on its taxes.
 The fact that the profitable corporation had a minus tax rate for three years while complying with tax laws makes the argument that the tax code must be reformed and corporate loopholes closed.